NikkaLuna/Database-Management-System/README.md

 </div>

 ## OBJECTIVE

-The primary objective of this project is to demonstrate proficiency in designing, developing, and querying databases.
-By effectively implementing ER models, creating tables, optimizing queries, and presenting meaningful reports, this project aims to showcase practical database management skills.
+The primary objective of this project was to demonstrate my proficiency in designing, developing, and querying databases.
+By effectively implementing ER models, creating tables, optimizing queries, and presenting meaningful reports, I aimed to showcase my practical database management skills.

 ## KEY FEATURES

-- Creation of a normalized physical database model for Nora’s Bagel Bin's ordering system.
+- Created a normalized physical database model for Nora’s Bagel Bin's ordering system.
-- Implementation of an existing database design document for Jaunty Coffee Co.
+- Implemented an existing database design document for Jaunty Coffee Co.
-- Loading of tables with sample data.
+- Loaded tables with sample data.
-- Creation of a view and an index to enhance query performance.
+- Created a view and an index to enhance query performance.
-- Development of both simple and complex SQL queries to generate meaningful reports.
+- Developed both simple and complex SQL queries to generate meaningful reports.

 ## Authors